 In terms of branded content on Instagram, many companies are regularly using the site as part of a multi-platform video strategy, creating highly-snackable, and mobile friendly clips around promotional tie-ins, and tent pole events.
-We have chosen some of the best-branded Instavids for January that should leave you hungry for more.
+We have chosen some of the best-branded Instavids for March that should leave you hungry for more.

-Best Branded Instagram Videos: January 2017
+Best Branded Instagram Videos: March 2017

 Ben and Jerry’s: The ice cream giant generated around 4M video views on Instagram in 2016, and according to Tubular, Instagram is the second most-viewed platform (after YouTube) for Ben & Jerry’s.
 Interestingly, although it has the most followers on Facebook, it doesn’t tend to attract anywhere like the video views or engagement on that site at the moment.
 The brand uploaded 9 videos to Instagram in March 2017, with this recipe for a vegan Saturday Smoothie its most watched with over 103K views.